bassanilab/NewAnce/README.md

 ##### 4.2 Testing MaxQuant msms.txt reader

-The MaxQuantPsmReaderTest test reads the MaxQuant msms.txt and peptides.txt files and outputs the PSMs in tab format to standard output.
+The MaxQuantPsmReaderTest tests how NewAnce reads the MaxQuant msms.txt and peptides.txt files and outputs the PSMs in tab format to standard output.
 This can be used to check whether the MaxQuant files are read correctly.

 Option for MaxQuantPsmReaderTest additional to NewAnce options: